BBlockLabs/bblocklabs.github.io/docs/overview/about/bonusblock-economy.md

 -----------------------
 Incentivising On-Chain Activity Campaigns for Web3 Users: A Novel Marketing Protocol for Enhanced Ecosystem Growth

-## Abstract
-In the emerging era of decentralized finance and Web3, marketing strategies and user incentivization models have evolved to meet the needs of this rapidly growing ecosystem.
-This paper examines a novel marketing protocol that offers incentivized on-chain activity campaigns for Web3 users.
-We analyze the economic implications of implementing such a protocol, where Web3 networks and protocols can deploy campaigns to encourage users to interact with on-chain products, generating activity, and receiving rewards in the form of fungible and non-fungible tokens (NFTs).
-Our findings suggest that this marketing model can lead to increased network effects, enhanced user engagement, and ultimately, foster economic growth within the Web3 ecosystem.

 ## Introduction
 In the emerging era of decentralized finance and Web3, marketing strategies and user incentivization models have evolved to meet the needs of this rapidly growing ecosystem.
 This paper examines a novel marketing protocol that offers incentivized on-chain activity campaigns for Web3 users.
 We analyze the economic implications of implementing such a protocol, where Web3 networks and protocols can deploy campaigns to encourage users to interact with on-chain products, generating activity, and receiving rewards in the form of fungible and non-fungible tokens (NFTs).
 Our findings suggest that this marketing model can lead to increased network effects, enhanced user engagement, and ultimately, foster economic growth within the Web3 ecosystem.